 As the recovery takes hold, we also need to continue tracking which workers are being left behind.
 The pandemic exacerbated stark and persistent racial and ethnic disparities that remain in the labor market today.
 One example is seen by looking at the unemployment rate across race and ethnic groups.
 Before the pandemic, the unemployment rate for Black workers was higher than the current unemployment rate for white workers.
 Now, the current unemployment rate for Black workers is 9.6%, almost as high as the peak for all workers in the aftermath of the Great Recession.

-Unemployment rate of workers age 16 and older by race and ethnicity, January 2020–May 2021
+Unemployment rate of workers age 16 and older by race and ethnicity, January 2020–August 2021

 Source: Bureau of Labor Statistics' Current Population Survey, public data series